Skip to content

 Nathan loves shooting with this particular color of seamless backdrop because he can grade his color images in post to create a beautiful, warm tone.
 (See the next image below, graded with Nathan’s Capture One Styles).

-And check out the rest of Nathan and Leticia’s warm-toned color photographs.
+And check out the rest of Nathan and Leticia’s warm-toned color photographs:

 Black and White Images of Leticia

-Using the exact same lighting setup that he used for the color images, Nathan made a few adjustments to the styling by ditching the tank top and shoes “to simplify things as I love simple styling when it comes to my black and white work,” he said.
+Using the exact same lighting setup that he used for the color images, Nathan made a few adjustments to the styling by ditching the tank top and shoes “to simplify things as I love simple styling when it comes to my black and white work,” he says.
 He also added a stool as something for Leticia to interact with and to make the photos a bit more interesting.

 As mentioned earlier in our run-through of Nathan’s color images, the backdrop he used is in a color called “Bone” from Savage.
-Not only does this color grade nicely in post to a warm tone, but it also transforms to a “perfect light gray that just works so well for so many styles of lighting,” Nathan explained.
+Not only does this color grade nicely in post to a warm tone, but it also transforms to a “perfect light gray that just works so well for so many styles of lighting,” Nathan explains.

 What a great tutorial by Nathan Elson.
 And let’s not forget about the excellent modeling by Leticia.
 She is a posing artiste, turning the human form into fine art with Nathan capturing it.
 It pays to have a professional model on set.